Nikhil-nt/Invesigate-a-dataset/README.md

 * Step Three - Analyzed the data
 * Step Four - Shared my findings

+## Questions Asked:
+* Which genres are most popular from year to year?
+* What kind of properties are associated with movies of high revenues?
+* Who is the highest grossing director based on revenue?
+* Who is the highest grossing actor based on revenue?

 ## Tools Required
 * pandas
 * NumPy